matt-a-pinkerton/Elk-Stack-Project/README.md

 ![alt text](https://github.com/wolf266/Elk-Project/blob/main/Images/hosts.jpg "Example proprties")

-- Run the playbook and then navigate to the Elk servers public IP with the port ì:5601î to check that the installation worked as expected.
+- Run the playbook and then navigate to the Elk servers public IP with the port ‚Äú:5601‚Äù to check that the installation worked as expected.

 Answer the following questions:
 - Which file is the playbook?
 Where do you copy it?

-The files with an extension of ì.ymlî are playbook files and are located in /etc/ansible
+The files with an extension of ‚Äú.yml‚Äù are playbook files and are located in /etc/ansible

 - Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?